 Working Methods of Local Phone Numbers

-All local phone numbers are assigned according to stipulations of a regional or national telephone numbering plan to all subscribers enrolled with telephone service providers, which may either be state-controlled bodies or privately-owned commercial entities.
+All local phone numbers are assigned according to stipulations of a regional or national telephone numbering plan.
 A local phone number may also be dialed with vertical service codes to gain access to special telephonic services.

-The early local telephone exchanges were entirely manual, and the subscriber had to lift the receiver of their telephone and ask the operator to connect them to their requested number.
+The early local telephone exchanges were entirely manual.
+The subscriber had to lift the receiver of their telephone and ask the operator to connect them to their requested number.
 However, this was time-consuming and gradually it gave way to automatic exchanges.

 These were also called dial services and eliminated the requirement for human telephone operators by way of electromechanical systems.
-Simultaneously telephone sets began to be equipped with dials and the subscriber had to dial the destination telephone number which got transmitted to the automatic switch system.
+Simultaneously, telephone sets began to be equipped with dials.
+The subscriber had to dial the destination telephone number which was then transmitted to the automatic switch system.

-What Happens When Someone Dials Local Phone Numbers
+What Happens When Someone Dials a Local Number

-The caller’s telephone DTMF tones or pulses are processed with the connection being established with the receiver telephone to another exchange or within the caller-receiver exchange.
+The caller’s telephone DTMF tones or pulses are processed with the connection being established.
 The caller exchange keeps the connection on till either party hangs up.
 Call supervision, timing, and billing equipment are also a part of the automatic exchange.

-All automatic exchanges nowadays are equipped with ANI or automatic number identification systems to identify the caller’s number and to trace it, if necessary.
-These can even take care of toll-free numbers where the caller doesn’t need to pay for the call.
-The benefits of local phone numbers is immense, and as technology has made having local phone numbers quite easy and convenient, having them in use for your business is a simple and economical way to expand and offer a greater level of customer service.
+All automatic exchanges are equipped with ANI or automatic number identification systems.
+This is to identify the caller’s number and to trace it, if necessary.
+These can even take care of toll free numbers where the caller doesn’t need to pay for the call.
+The benefits of local phone numbers are immense.
+As technology has made having local phone numbers quite easy and convenient, they are an economical way to provide great customer service.